See Terminology for an explanation of supply chain model.

 revision is not reachable from

-Build from unofficial build steps (TBD)
+Build from unofficial build steps (expectations)

 Threat: Build the package using the proper CI/CD platform but with unofficial build steps.